 I think one of the best benefits of all is: Community

 My students are enjoying the physical and mental benefits of chair yoga.
 They laugh and visit and move their bodies in new ways.
 And with Holy Yoga, they also get in touch with the True Healer through prayer, scripture, and worship music.
 I can’t recommend this training enough!

 I had no idea that teaching Chair/Senior Holy Yoga would be such a BLESSING to me!
 I love the wisdom shared and heartfelt prayers and camaraderie experienced by the members of this specialty yoga class.

 One of the biggest benefits to training with Holy Yoga is the instant community you become a part of!
 While our classes and ministries may look very different, as Holy Yoga instructors we are united with the same goal – to share the love of Jesus with those we meet and teach!

-The next Chair/Senior Holy Yoga training starts April 7th, 2020.
+The enrollment deadline for the next Chair Holy Yoga training is October 1st, 2020.
 To find out more about Chair/Senior Holy Yoga training click here

 Post written by: Susan Shull.